Who’s This Vincent Nguyen Guy…?

 Towards the end of 2013, I happened upon a job opening at Empire Flippers.
-With the help of several influencers, like Joshua Becker from Becoming Minimalist, I managed to convince them to hire me, a scrawny and unimpressive 19-year-old kid.
+With the help of several influencers, I managed to convince them to hire me, a scrawny and unimpressive 19-year-old kid.

 After getting the job with Empire Flippers, I quietly drop out of college, move to the Philippines (not secretly because that would’ve been impossible,) and tell my family I’m taking online college courses while working abroad.

 Side-note: The whole pretending I’m still in school thing was surprisingly easy.
 I just had to answer “yes” every time I received a phone call from them asking if I was still studying.
 Occasionally, I had to Photoshop an old college transcript with fake grades and fake classes as proof for my suspecting grandma.

 Six months after being hired, I get promoted to Marketing Director despite still being too young to purchase and consume alcohol back home legally.